MA in Art Gallery and Museum Studies

-The degree is also available to study part-time over 24 months.
-Students who study part-time will take fewer modules in each year.
-The part-time MA may be of special interest to those who are working in related fields as part of their career development.
+If you choose to study part-time study, you will study over two calendar years and take fewer modules each year.
+It is expected that part-time students will be timetabled for around between three to five contact hours per week.
+The part-time option may be of special interest to those who are working in related fields as part of their career development.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.